Providence Saint John's 49th Annual Cleft Palate and Craniofacial Symposium

 Julia Hobbs, MA, CCC-SLP teams up with Aaron Tanner, MS, CCC-SLP, Barbara Moore, MA CCC-SLP, to present an interactive afternoon breakout session to provide school and community speech pathologists with practical, state of the art information for diagnosis as well as providing therapy for children with cleft related articulation and resonance disorders.

-Mark Urata, MD, DDS, plastic/craniofacial surgeon and Stanley Miyawaki, DMD, MS, Team orthodontist have recruited a range of specialists from the Team, Dental Schools, and private practice for an alternative break out session designed to highlight dental and orthognathic surgical advances contributing to improved outcomes.
+Stanley Miyawaki, DMD, MS, Team orthodontist, has recruited a range of specialists from the Team, Dental Schools, and private practice for an alternative break out session designed to highlight dental and orthognathic surgical advances contributing to improved outcomes.

 A third breakout session option is focused on the Whole Child, moderated by pediatrician Danelle Fisher, MD to include discussion of topics related to various developmental stages in a child’s life.